addaeabeng/dmg-read-more-link/README.md

 ## Development

 I built the block using the ```@wordpress/scripts``` package.
 For testing i used Jest and PHPUnit with the WP Test Suite.
+I developed this plugin in a custom local Docker environment for portability.

 ### Performance considerations